-Options for the Gap Analysis Matrix The Gap Analysis Matrix can be configured to display different parts of the repository.
-Once the appropriate packages have been chosen for the Target and Baseline and the types of elements have been selected for the filter the Gap element type can be selected.
-The element chosen for the gap will restrict the available elements to represent the gap for Missing or New elements in cells in the matrix.
+Options for The Gap Analysis Matrix can be configured to display different parts of the Gap the repository.
+Once the appropriate Analysis Packages have been chosen for the Matrix Target and Baseline, and the types of element have been selected for the filter, the Gap element type can be selected.
+The element chosen for the gap will restrict the available elements to represent the gap for 'Missing' or 'New' elements in cells in the matrix.
 There are a number of choices available from the 'Options' menu, including being able to update, delete and save the Gap Analysis Matrix, giving it a name so that it can be recalled at a later time.

+'''

-Update Current Profile Save as New Profile Delete Current Profile Help...
+Update Current Profile

+Save as New Profile

+Delete Current Profile

+Help...

+'''

-Learn more about the Gap Analysis Matrix Gap Analysis Matrix
+Learn more about the Gap Analysis Matrix